philschanely/course-ux/src/pages/lessons/05-garretts-elements.md

 Above all, this course is about effective design of interactive solutions.
 But how do we determine whether something is "effective?"
 Is it a matter of making profit?
 Is it about a complete and functional product or solution?
 Or is it about the experience our users have with the solution?

 Perhaps it is all of these.
-Let's dive into our first set of content.
-We'll start with the Garrett text.
+Let's dive into our first set of content from Jesse James Garrett's text, *The Elements of User Experience*.

 ***Read Chapter 1 from [Garrett][garrett]***.